allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 So right now we see that it's completed and if we go back to what we had before and I sort again by the F1 score, we see that the newest training run that we just did two minutes ago, and it was updated a few seconds ago is actually better than what we had before.
 So it seems that the atom optimizer in fact does have a big effect on what we're doing.
-And just to make sure that we didn't overlook anything, what I can do is I can select both my new model my new best model and the previous model that I had and then compare them.
+And just to make sure that we didn't overlook anything, what I can do is I can select both my new model, my new best model, and the previous model that I had and then compare them.
 So it's what I have right here and everything that you just saw that was tracked, be it hyperparameters or plots or whatever, can all be compared between different training runs.
-So what we can see here if we click on execution, we have some uncommitted changes that are obviously different, and then if we scroll down, what we can see is that for example, here the atom optimizer was added and the optimizer SGD was removed.
+So what we can see here if we click on **Execution**, we have some uncommitted changes that are obviously different, and then if we scroll down, what we can see is that for example, here the atom optimizer was added and the optimizer SGD was removed.
 So this already gives us the idea of okay, this is what changed.
 This is really interesting and we can always also use these differences to then go back to the original code.